bitnami/charts/bitnami/airflow/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 22.0.0

+This major version replaces exposing Prometheus metrics using the [Airflow prometheus exporter](https://github.com/PBWebMedia/airflow-prometheus-exporter), that exposes metrics based on the data retrieved from the database, by configuring Airflow components to send StatsD metrics to the [StatsD exporter](https://github.com/prometheus/statsd_exporter) that transforms them into Prometheus metrics.
+Find more information about this approach in the [Apache Airflow official documentation](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/logging-monitoring/metrics.html#setup-statsd).

+No upgrades issues are expected when upgrading from `21.x.x` but existing dashboards and alerts based on the previous metrics should be adapted to the new ones.

 ### To 21.0.0